What you need to know!

+What you need to know!

 There are also shuttle buses connecting LAX (Los Angeles International Airport) to the Green Line and direct connections to several other parts of Los Angeles, including downtown, Hollywood, and Santa Monica.

 Finally L.A. is by no means resting on its, admittedly modest, laurels.
-In fact Los Angeles probably has the most ambitious mass transit construction program of any city in the U.S. A new line, called the Crenshaw/LAX Line (which will finally, properly, connect LAX to the Metro system) is currently being built and is due to open in 2019 and several other projects are being worked on, including extending the Purple Line to Beverly Hills along Wilshire Boulevard and Miracle Mile and an extension of the Gold Line to Montclair.
+In fact Los Angeles probably has the most ambitious mass transit construction program of any city in the U.S. A new line, called the Crenshaw/LAX Line (which will finally, properly, connect LAX to the Metro system) is currently being built and is due to open in 2019 and several other public transport projects are being worked on, including extending the Purple Line to Beverly Hills along Wilshire Boulevard and Miracle Mile and an extension of the Gold Line to Montclair.
 There’s even a plan to run streetcars through downtown L.A. again!